 You’ve probably heard of electronic payment systems and actually used them.
 But you may not have explored what these systems mean, which types are most relevant to you, how they work and ways they can help your business grow.

-An electronic payment simply means you’re paying for products or services via the Internet, which most people do daily.
+An electronic payment simply means you’re payment for products or services via the internet, which most people do daily.
 Purchased an item on Amazon lately?
 Paid a bill online?
-Then, you’ve used an electronic payment.
+Then you’ve an electronic payment.

 The types of electronic payment systems include one-time payments from customer to vendor, recurring payments from customer to vendor and automatic payments from bank to vendor.
 Let’s take a look at each:

 A one-time payment from the customer to the vendor

 A one-time payment is a single, non-recurring payment.
 You can use it to purchase a consumer item or pay a bill.